cislow970/raspberry-solar-mon/README.md

 ``sudo update-rc.d peimar-inverter defaults``
 ``sudo update-rc.d shelly-em defaults``

-Change the IPs of the Inverter and Shelly EM to those of your network in the **config.py** files:
+* Change the IPs of the Inverter and Shelly EM to those of your network in the **config.py** files:

 **/usr/lib/python3.7/peimar/inverter/config.py**
 **/usr/lib/python3.7/shelly/emeter/config.py**

-Change timezone of your infrastructure in **config.py** file of peimar daemon:
+* Change timezone of your infrastructure in **config.py** file of peimar daemon:

 ``timezone = pytz.timezone("Europe/Rome")``

+* Reboot system.

 For the management of daemons:
 **/etc/init.d/peimar-inverter {start|stop|forcekill|status|restart|reload}**